-Title: Student Complaints Regulations

-Version Issue Date Revision Description Author Approved By & Date Next Review Date 1.0 September 2016 First Issue Siobhan Coakley Academic Board 8 June 2016 June 2017 2.0 January 2017 Second Issue Siobhan Coakley Academic Board 24 January 2017 June 2017 3.0 August 2017 Third Issue Siobhan Coakley Board of Governors 4 July 2017 June 2018
+Title: Student Complaints Regulations Version Issue Date Revision Description Author Approved By & Date Next Review Date 1.0 September 2016 First Issue Siobhan Coakley Academic Board 8 June 2016 June 2017 2.0 January 2017 Second Issue Siobhan Coakley Academic Board 24 January 2017 June 2017 3.0 August 2017 Third Issue Siobhan Coakley Board of Governors 4 July 2017 June 2018 4.0 September 2018 Fourth Issue Siobhan Coakley Academic Board 3 July 2018 June 2019

-1.1 The University of South Wales is committed to providing high quality education and support to its students.
+- 1.1 The University of South Wales is committed to providing high quality education and support to its students.
 There are many routes through which students can raise any concerns or issues.
-Feedback regarding the University's provision is welcomed so that the University can develop and enhance the services it provides.

-- 1.2 When a complaint is received the University seeks to resolve it as quickly, fairly and equitably as possible, whether the complaint is about services provided by the University, treatment by any staff member, student or visitor, or any other issue. - 1.3 These regulations apply to: - Students studying at the University, at the University's Dubai Campus and University of South Wales courses through distance - Students studying at the Royal Welsh College of Music and Drama, in respect of the review stage only. - Former students, for a period of 3 months after leaving the course to which the complaint relates. - Students studying university courses at the University's partner institutions where the complaints relate to academic matters.
-Where matters are the responsibility of the partner institution, for example crèche facilities, the student will need to access the partner institution's complaints procedure. - Students studying on work-placements or engaged in work-based learning. - Students on an approved leave of absence.
+Feedback regarding the University's provision is welcomed so that the University can develop and enhance the services it provides. - 1.2 When a complaint is received the University seeks to resolve it as quickly, fairly and equitably as possible, whether the complaint is about services provided by the University, treatment by any staff member, student or visitor, or any other issue. - 1.3 The University's regulations for student complaints apply to: - Students studying at the University, at the University's Dubai Campus and University of South Wales courses through distance delivery. - Students studying at the Royal Welsh College of Music and Drama, in respect of the review stage only. - Former students, for a period of 3 months after leaving the course to which the complaint relates. - Students studying university courses at the University's partner institutions where the complaints relate to academic matters.
+Where matters are the responsibility of the partner institution, for example crèche facilities, the student will need to access the partner institution's complaints procedure. - Students studying on work placements or engaged in work-based learning. - Students on an approved leave of absence.

-2. Advice and Support for Students
+2. Advice and Support